senecaxconnect/xconnect_docs/docs/Usage_Bookmarks.md

 This can be completely customized and managed by the **power user**.
 Bookmarks are visible across **all** users of the account, **end users** cannot remove or add bookmarks.

 ## Accessing Bookmarks
-You can access bookmarks by clicking the bookmark icon on the left-side menu:
+You can access bookmarks by clicking the bookmark icon on the header menu:

 ![Side Navigation](images/menu_bookmarks.png "Bookmarks")